-Site plan and/or plat of survey: A map of the property (in standard engineering or mapping scale which provides a clear representation of the property to a scale not to exceed two hundred (200) feet to one (1) inch), ten (10) copies, approved by the Plan Commission that shows the location and dimensions of all existing and proposed buildings and structures and other attributes on the site, the location, number and arrangement of parking spaces or loading areas, lighting fixtures, easements, dumpsters, signs, landscaping and screening, and any other factors affecting the development of the site.
+Site plan and/or plat of survey: A map of the property (in standard engineering or mapping scale which permits a clear representation of the property to a scale not to exceed two hundred (200) feet to one (1) inch), in quadruplicate, showing the location and dimensions of all existing and proposed buildings and structures and other attributes on the site, the location, number and arrangement of parking spaces or loading areas, lighting fixtures, easements, dumpsters, signs, landscaping and screening, and any other factors affecting the development of the site.
 The site plan shall also indicate all areas which are to be used as special event parking on the parcel.

-Sketch plans: Means an informal plan to scale indicating the pertinent existing features of a tract of land and the adjacent land uses, with the general layout of the proposal, including open space areas, lot lines, roads, and outlots designated for stormwater facilities.
+Sketch plans: Means an informal plan to scale indicating the salient existing features of a tract of land and the adjacent land uses, with the general layout of the proposal, including open space areas, lot lines, roads, and outlots designated for stormwater facilities.

-Solid waste landfill: A place where solid waste from municipal and/or industrial sources may be permanently buried, consistent with environmental protection standards.
+Solid waste landfill: A place where solid waste from municipal and/or industrial sources may be permanently buried consistent with environmental protection standards.
 Typically, the solid waste is spread in layers, compacted, and covered with a fresh layer of earth materials each day.
-The term does not include land application units, surface impoundments, injection wells, or waste piles.
+The term does not include land application units, surface impoundments injection wells, or waste piles.

-Solid waste transfer station: A place where solid waste may be temporarily stored prior to transport to a processing plant or to final disposal.
+Solid waste transfer station: A place where solid waste may be temporary stored prior to transport to a processing plant or to final disposal.

-Special event: An event of limited duration approved by the Plan Commission which is open to the public and is not otherwise permitted in the district.
+Special event: An event of limited duration which is open to the public and is not otherwise permitted in the district.
 Examples include auctions, art fairs, festivals, and fundraisers.

-Special event parking: Place where parking for motor vehicles is allowed when specifically related to a special event of regional significance as designated by the Town Plan Commission.
+Special event parking: place where parking for motor vehicles is allowed when specifically related to a special event of regional significance as designated by the Planning and Zoning Committee.

-Special exception: Specific approval that may be granted by the Town Plan Commission as specifically set forth in this Code, to allow a property owner to deviate from otherwise applicable provisions of this Code, in compliance with such procedures, restrictions and conditions as may apply to the special exception as described in this Code.
+Special exception: specific approval that may be granted by the town Plan Commission as specifically set forth in this Ordinance, to allow a property owner to deviate from otherwise applicable provisions of this Ordinance, in compliance with such procedures, restrictions and conditions as may apply to the special exception as described in this Ordinance.